SuperpowersCorp/refactorio/examples/README.md

 ## Misc

-I think this conveys the idea pretty well, but here are a couple of other examples that might ignite your imagination:
+I think this conveys the idea pretty well, but here are a couple of other examples that might tickle your imagination:

 Finding all type signatures: